mary-ext/tangled.sh-mirror/docs/migrations/knot-1.7.0.md

 - `KNOT_SERVER_OWNER` is now required on boot, set this to your DID.
 You can find your DID in the [settings](https://tangled.sh/settings) page.
-- Restart your knot once you have replace the environment variable
+- Restart your knot once you have replaced the environment variable
 - Head to the [knot dashboard](https://tangled.sh/knots) and hit the "retry" button to verify your knot.
 This simply